mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

       "y": 13,
       "width": 623,
       "height": 475,
-      "color": "#FFDDDD" // optional field. if unspecified, the default is #FFFFFF or the previous value if it was set }
+      "color": "#FFDDDD" // optional field. if unspecified, the default is from the Annotation preferences pane }
   ]
 }